Our next events —

 UVSC Excom Meeting

-Tuesday November 28, from 6:30 pm until 8 pm, in the Rotary Room, Howe Library, Hanover, NH.
+Tuesday July 17, from 6:30 pm until 8 pm, at the Howe Library, in Hanover, NH..
 All are welcome to attend!

 2016 was the 100th anniversary of the establishment of the National Park Service!
 Along with the national Sierra Club and many Chapters and Groups we have actively participated in Events sponsored by the Park Service in our area.
-The Boots to Boats initiative continued in 2017, as does the cooperation between our Group and the Park Service.
+The Boots to Boats initiative continues in 2018, as does the cooperation between our Group and the Park Service.